Skip to content

 Section titled “Hands-On Exercise: Security Tool Stack Design”

-Scenario: Design a security tool stack for a production Kubernetes environment with these requirements:
+Scenario: Your task is to design a security tool stack for a production Kubernetes environment with these concrete requirements:

 • Scan images for vulnerabilities in CI/CD